kermitt2/entity-fishing/doc/restAPI.rst

 An additional parameter related to the processing of the structure of the PDF is available, called `structure`.
 For processing scientific and technical documents, in particular scholar papers, the value should be `grobid` which is a state of the art tool for structure the body of a scientific paper - it will avoid labelling bibliographical information, foot and head notes, figure content, will identify the useful areas (header, paragraphs, captions, etc.) handling multiple columns, hyphen, etc. and it will apply custom processnig based on the identified structure.

-If you wish to process the whole document without specific structure analysis (this is advised for non-scientific papers), use the value **full** for the paramter **structure**.
+If you wish to process the whole document without specific structure analysis (this is advised for non-scientific documents), use the value **full** for the parameter **structure**.

 **Example using CURL** (using the query above):
 ::